jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 the ``com_content`` component.
 Plugins for the Attachments extension provide the necessary functions to allow attaching files to new types of content items.

-The purpose of this manual is describe how to create new Attachments plugins.
+The purpose of this manual is describe how to create a new Attachments plugin.
 There are several steps involved in the process.
 First, you need to create a set of files for the plugin.
 A template is provided that includes the necessary files.
 The files need to be adapted to the new component including adding appropriate functionality.
 Then the plugin can be installed